Former Oklahoma elementary school principal charged with child abuse

 Douglas Parker is also a pastor at Dale Baptist Church and was the principal at Virginia Smith Elementary.

+He describes Parker as a gentle man who is good with children.

+I’ve seen him in all different angles.
+All the way from a professional to a friend, to a pastor who works with young people.”

-Court documents said Douglas allegedly committed the felony by “forcefully grabbing and pulling her, wrapping his hands around her neck and chin and forcefully moving her head, and/or forcefully pushing her nose and face into the foot causing injury.”
+Court documents said Douglas allegedly committed the felony by “forcefully grabbing and pulling her, wrapping his hands around her neck and chin and forcefully moving her head, and/or forcefully pushing her nose and face into the wall causing injury.”

 The Harrah School Board had no comment, and Parker is no longer with the district.